rohith-kumar53/Active-Directory-Home-Lab/README.md

 mkdir AD-Project
 ```

-We will work our attack upon this folder to make this organized.
+We will work on our attack in this folder to keep it organized.

-#### Installing crowbar
+#### Installing Crowbar
 ```
 sudo apt update && sudo apt install crowbar
 ```

-#### Getting our wordlist
+#### Getting Our Wordlist

 ```
 cd /usr/share/wordlist
 ```

-We can find the famous rockyou.txt password list but it won't be enough to crack the password so from a attacker perspective they need to do Information Gathering in order to acquire valid information about the target and they will make the wordlist depends on that information.
+We can find the famous rockyou.txt password list, but it won't be enough to crack the password.
+From an attacker's perspective, they need to perform information gathering to acquire valid information about the target, and they will create a wordlist based on that information.

-We will just get the first 10 password of the rockyou.txt and add the real password in there to simulate the attack.
+To simulate the attack, we will use the first 10 passwords from rockyou.txt and add the real password to the list.

 ```
 head -n 10 /usr/share/wordlist/rockyou.txt > ~/AD-Project/passwords.txt